hapsters/Home-Repository/Resources.md

 <ul>
 <li><a href="https://www.visualstudio.com/products/visual-studio-community-vs">Microsoft Visual Studios Community</a>: is an IDE for VB, C++, Python, HTML, and JavaScript</li>
 <li><a href="http://www.eclipse.org/">Eclipse</a> is an IDE for java and java-related languages</li>
+<li><a href="http://www.tutorialspoint.com/codingground.htm">Coding Ground</a>: An online IDE/compiler for a plethora of languages.
+Great for when you want to try out something without access to your main files.
+Check out <a href="http://www.tutorialspoint.com/compile_vb.net_online.php">Visual Basic</a>!</li>
 </ul>

 <h3 id="Programming Help">Programming Resources</h3>